and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2025-09-05/index.md

 **Abrichten** (Lpz)

-another rare chance to see your local retro noise rock heralds
+Another rare chance to see your local vintage noiserock heralds - with some new stompers _in petto_ from their upcoming album.
+Especially suitable for fans of Slayer and Irmtraud Morgner.

 [abrichten-main.pgs.sh](http://abrichten.glitch.me) /
 [Album 1](https://ubac.bandcamp.com/album/berichte) /